 At Queen Elizabeth’s School, education is not simply a means, but rather an end in itself.
 Our academic enrichment programme seeks to cultivate in every boy a lifelong love of learning and the attributes of a genuine scholar.

 Recognising the considerable natural ability of our pupils, we seek to stretch and challenge them through the provision of a diverse and extensive programme that is carefully tailored to all year groups and is overseen by senior staff.
-This programme incorporates trips and visits, clubs and societies, academic symposia with leading girls’ schools, conferences, lectures by distinguished guest speakers and a host of special events.
+This programme incorporates trips and visits, clubs and societies, academic symposia with leading girls’ schools, conferences, lectures by distinguished guest speakers and a host of special events, such as our annual TEDx conference.

 Through it, boys have the opportunity to develop an appreciation and understanding of the liberal arts, as well as the practical skills of critical thinking, problem-solving and methodical research.
 Their creativity and independence are unleashed as they learn not only to increase their knowledge of a subject beyond the requirements of the curriculum, but also to expand their ability to apply that knowledge in order to come up with new insights and new solutions.